tencent cloud

 StarRocks adopts full vectorization technology.
 It supports extremely fast and unified OLAP databases.
 It is suitable for many data analysis scenarios, such as multidimensional, real-time, and high-concurrency analysis.

 Master node: It is a frontend module that provides the WebUI feature.
 Processes such as FE Follower and Broker are deployed here.
-The number of master nodes is ≥ 1 in non-HA mode and ≥ 3 in HA mode.
+The number of master nodes is no less than 1 in non-HA mode and no less than 3 in HA mode.
+It cannot be scaled in.

-Core node: It is a backend module that provides the data storage feature.
+Core node: It is a backend module that mainly provides the data storage feature.
 Processes such as BE and Broker are deployed here.
-The number of core nodes is ≥ 3.
+The number of core nodes is no less than 3.

-Task node: It is a node for computing only and does not store any data.
-The computed data comes from a core node or COS.
-Therefore, task nodes are often elastic nodes and can be scaled in or out as needed.
+Task node: It is a compute node.
+The computed data comes from a core node or Cloud Object Storage (COS).
+It can provide local data cache services and can be scaled out or in at any time.
 Processes such as Compute Node are deployed here.
-The number of task nodes can be changed at any time to scale the cluster, with a minimum value of 0.
+The number of task nodes can be changed at any time to scale the cluster.
+The minimum number of task nodes can be set to 0 when storage and computing are integrated.

 Router node: It is a frontend module that helps achieve high read/write availability.
 Processes such as FE Observer and Broker are deployed here.
-Router nodes can be scaled out but not scaled in.
+Router nodes can be scaled out.